 Frequently Asked Questions

-What is WDR on a dash cam?
+How does WDR work on a dash cam?

-Should I turn on WDR on a dash cam?
+Is it recommended to turn on WDR on a dash cam?